MicrosoftDocs/sdk-api/sdk-api-src/content/filter/ne-filter-tagchunk_breaktype.md

 ## -description

-<p class="CCE_Message">[Indexing Service is no longer supported as of Windows XP and is unavailable for use as of Windows 8.
-Instead, use <a href="https://msdn.microsoft.com/en-us/library/Aa965362(v=VS.85).aspx">Windows Search</a> for client side search and  <a href=" http://go.microsoft.com/fwlink/p/?linkid=258445">Microsoft Search Server Express</a> for server side search.]

 Describes the type of break that separates the current chunk from the previous chunk.

 ## -enum-fields